 Hidden Lake Overlook

-This hike was magical!
-It is relatively easy and much of it was boardwalk from the Logan Pass Visitor Center.
+This is some of the best hiking in Glacier National Park!
+It’s relatively easy, is very popular, but was magical!
+Much of it was boardwalk from the Logan Pass Visitor Center.
 We took the early shuttle and got there when the sun was rising and the clouds were still moving among the peaks.
 It literally looked like the edge of the earth.

 A family of mountain goats crossed the trail in front of us and scaled the rocky slope.